Old Court was the original Queens’ College, built in 1448-49.

 Of a similar period to the print above, but with less detail, and less accurate.
 Almost all shadows, of people or of the lamp-post, point in different directions!

-Of a similar period to the previous two prints, showing the effect of the battlements on the east range and gatehouse.
+Of a similar period to the previous two prints, showing the effect of the parapets on the east range and gatehouse.

 This is a modern reproduction of a print of unknown origin and date.
 The date of the drawing must be after 1848, when the Brandon clock tower was erected, but before tracery was added to the chapel windows, which must have been done before the Rock print of 1851, below.
 The print is similar in style to those in the Rock series of the 1850s, but it is not identified as being by Rock.